stevekirks/ollama-openwebui/README.md

 ```

 ## Azure Web App Performance:
-Model performance isn't very good for the price.
+No GPU's, so the model performance isn't very good for the price.

 Running on Premium v3 P1mv3 (2 vCPU, 16 GB mem, AU$175/mth).
 Prompt: Why is the sky blue?